zacharysgoldberg/real-estate-etl-pipeline/README.md

 Data Engineering and Analysis project.\
 Ingested, transformed, and loaded data from Zillow's real estate API into an ETL pipeline using various Azure services including Azure Databricks, Delta Lake, and Azure Data Factory (ADF).

-Created a production pipeline, cleaned raw historical and current market data, and analyzed potential return on investment (ROI) trends that each region/city would yield.
+Created a production pipeline, cleaned raw historical and current market data, and analyzed potential return on investment (ROI) trends by region/city.

 ## Design